 Luke House Community Meal Program

-Help the SMG St. Vincent de Paul Group
+SMG conference of St. Vincent de Paul

 Social Concerns and Outreach - The purpose of the Social Justice and Outreach Commission is to create a plan that will bring forth God’s Kingdom by demonstrating a visible witness of Christ’s love for others by being Christ in the bigger community.
 The plan seeks to call parishioners to trust and serve God, to serve community by ministering to the poor and suffering, bringing hope and Christ to the world.
 We further strive to demonstrate and teach social justice issues, allowing parishioners to live their baptismal call to holiness.